TASK-no/TaskSVVdcDB/README.md

 ## To-Do List

-- fix login layer
+- fix login layer; seems difficult so get help from curso-R or thinkR team
-- fix logistic regressions (maybe) and add computations of probabilities from odds and this insigight to the app
+- fix logistic regressions and roc curve analysis:
+  - (optional) add computations of probabilities from odds to user output for ease of interpretability of results
-- ROC analysis needs a fix whenever data sets are taken from a lot of different years or the regression is badly specified
+  - (mandatory) fix whenever data sets are taken from a bunch of different years or the regressors are badly specified which will make roc curve analysis fail; currently, the app closes but the expected behavior is to show a message to the user that the analysis cannot be performed
 - translation between english and norsk; use the google cloud version from Appsilon
 - Questions for Vegard: